benjaaminh/MonthlyPaymentCalculator/README.md

 ```
 docker build --tag java-docker .
 ```
+Note: if building does not work, change line endings of mvnw file from CRLF to LF.
+This can be done from the bottom right of most editors.

 Run the project using the following command:
 ```
 docker run -p 8080:8080 java-docker